“The United States innovates while Europe regulates (and China replicates).”

 But maybe that’s exactly why it’s time we use our TNMT platform to take a closer look.

-• Yes, Europe may have fallen short on producing Google-, Amazon-, or Meta-sized tech giants.
+- Yes, Europe may have fallen short on producing Google-, Amazon-, or Meta-sized tech giants.

-• But that doesn’t mean there’s no tech magic happening here, especially in the Travel and Mobility Tech space.
+- But that doesn’t mean there’s no tech magic happening here, especially in the Travel and Mobility Tech space.

 In fact, we’re seeing more and more home-grown startups quietly hitting serious commercial milestones, scaling aggressively, and solving real industry problems.

-So today, we’re launching a new TNMT content series.
+Because of this, we’re launching a new TNMT content series.

 Over the next few months, we’ll spotlight several European Travel and Mobility Tech startups that prove innovation here is not only alive, but quite literally flying!

-The first of those stories awaits you below.
+The first startup stories await you below.

 (And no, it’s not about bottle caps.)